 With an estimated 40% of all websites using WordPress, it continues to be a popular target for hackers and cyber criminals.
 To help protect your site, we take a multi-layered approach to reduce the risk:

 - Rather than running everything on a single server, services are split logically across multiple servers with only the front-end web server externally accessible.
-The other servers sit behind in a private network.
-Each server protected by two firewalls — one at the network level and one on the server itself.
+The other servers sit behind in a private virtual network (VLAN), inaccessible to the external internet.

 In general, hackers and cyber criminals are looking for easy targets such as poorly configured WordPress installations running outdated and vulnerable code.